syncfusion-content/wpf-docs/wpf/Themes/Skin-Manager.md

 ## Apply a theme to a control

-### Add SfSkinManager Reference
+### Add SkinManager reference

-There are several ways to add the Syncfusion [SfSkinManager](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.SkinManager.html) reference in Visual Studio WPF project.
-The following steps help to add through `XAML` Code,
+There are several ways to add the Syncfusion [SfSkinManager](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.WPF~Syncfusion.SfSkinManager.SfSkinManager.html) reference in Visual Studio WPF project.
+The following steps will help to add through `XAML` Code,

 1) Create a WPF project in Visual Studio and add the `Syncfusion.SfSkinManager.WPF` assembly or nuget package [reference](https://help.syncfusion.com/wpf/control-dependencies#skinmanager) to the project.
 2) Import Syncfusion WPF schema `http://schemas.syncfusion.com/wpf` or the assembly namespace `Syncfusion.SfSkinManager` in XAML page.